-We have audited the accompanying financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the Meigs Local School District (the "District"), Meigs County, Ohio as of and for the year ended June 30, 2005, which collectively comprise the District's basic financial statements as listed in the Table of Contents.
+We have audited the accompanying financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the Meigs Local School District (the "District"), Meigs County, Ohio as of and for the year ended June 30, 2006, which collectively comprise the District's basic financial statements as listed in the Table of Contents.
 These financial statements are the responsibility of the District's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express opinions on these financial statements based on our audit.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audit provides a reasonable basis for our opinions.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund and the aggregate remaining fund information of the Meigs Local School District, Meigs County, Ohio as of June 30, 2005, and the respective changes in financial position and the cash flows, where applicable, thereof and the budgetary comparison for the General Fund for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund and the aggregate remaining fund information of the Meigs Local School District, Meigs County, Ohio as of June 30, 2006, and the respective changes in financial position and the cash flows, where applicable, thereof and the respective budgetary comparisons for the General Fund for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we also have issued our report dated December 8, 2005 on our consideration of the District's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+In accordance with Government Auditing Standards, we also have issued our report dated December 15, 2006 on our consideration of the District's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of the audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.
+That report is an integral part of the audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.

-Management's Discussion and Analysis information on pages 3 through 9 is not a required part of the basic financial statements, but is supplementary information the Governmental Accounting Standards Board requires.
-We applied certain limited procedures, consisting principally of inquiries of management regarding the methods of measurement and presentation of the supplementary information.
-We did not audit the information and express no opinion on it.
+Management's Discussion and Analysis on pages 3 through 9 is not a required part of the basic financial statements but are supplementary information required by the accounting principles generally accepted in the United States of America.
+We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the supplementary information.
+However, we did not audit the information and express no opinion on it.

-Meigs Local School District Independent Auditors' Report December 8, 2005 Page 2
+Meigs Local School District Independent Auditors' Report December 15, 2006 Page 2

-We conducted our audit to form opinions on the financial statements that collectively comprise the District's basic financial statements.
-The accompanying Schedule of Expenditures of Federal Awards is presented for additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is not a required part of the basic financial statements.
-We subjected this information to the auditing procedures applied in the audit of the basic financial statements.
-In our opinion, it is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
+The accompanying Schedule of Expenditures of Federal Awards is presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is not a required part of the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.